vitessio/website/content/en/docs/24.0/reference/features/query-throttler.md

 ## Architecture

-The query throttler uses a pluggable architecture:
+The query throttler uses a pluggable strategy architecture.

 ### Strategies